openaps/AndroidAPSdocs/docs/EN/Configuration/MedtronicPump.md

 - Disable Auto-rotate on your phone (on some devices Auto-rotate restarts BT sessions, which is not something we would want).
 - You can configure pump in AndroidAPS two ways:
 1. Use of Wizard (on new install)
-2. Directly In Config tab (Cog icon on Medtronic driver)
+2. Directly in Config tab (Cog icon on Medtronic driver)

 If you do new install you will be thrown directly into wizard.
 Sometimes if your BT connection is not working fully (unable to connect to pump), you might not be able to complete configuration.
-In such case select Virtual pump and after wizard is finished, you can go with option 2, which will bypass pump detection.
+In such case select virtual pump and after wizard is finished, you can go with option 2, which will bypass pump detection.

 ![MDT Settings](../images/Medtronic01.png)